dankirsla/ojs-crossref-doi-guide/ojs-crossref-doi-guide.md

-# Setting Up Crossref DOIs in OJS: From Membership to First Deposit
+# Setting Up Crossref DOIs in OJS

 ## About this guide